jrkalf/kryptokrona-service/README.md

 $ kubectl create ns kryptokrona
 ```

-*If you already run the [kryptokrona-xmrig miner](https://github.com/jrkalf/kryptokrona-xmrig/) in your kubernetes, chances are high you already have a namespace called kryptokrona.*
+*If you already run the [kryptokrona-xmrig miner](https://github.com/jrkalf/kryptokrona-xmrig/) or [kryptokrona-node](https://github.com/jrkalf/kryptokrona-node/) in your kubernetes, chances are high you already have a namespace called kryptokrona.*

 **Step 3:** Edit the [`deployment.yaml`](https://github.com/jrkalf/kryptokronan-service/blob/main/deployment.yaml) file.
 Things you may want to modify include:
 - `replicas`: number of desired pods to be running.
 As I run a 3 worker node Turing Pi cluster, I run 3 replica's